HoustonRuby/rails_girls/building_your_first_rails_app/getting_started.md

 ![](../images/sublime_open.png)

-Next, we will find the folder we just created with `rails new teerific`.
+Next, we will find the folder we just created with `rails new chirper`.

 ![](../images/open_window.png)